The previous chapter may be found here.

 The darker rock to the left is weathered Precambrian hornblende-biotite quartz monzonitic gneiss ("granite" is close enough for most purposes.)
 To the right are Permian sedimentary beds.
 The local topography suggests, and geological mapping confirms, that this is actually a large fault.
 The younger beds have been thrown down by the fault a considerable distance, bringing them into contact with the Precambrian rocks.

-The Pajarito Fault Zone is much easier to trace, probably because it is now taking up most of the extension in this part of the Rift and has been significantly displaced since the Bandelier Tuff was erupted, 1.2 million years ago.
-We'll have much more to say about the Bandelier Tuff later, but for now, we'll focus on the fault.
-This joins the La Bajada Fault Zone to the south and the Embudo Fault Zone to the north.
+The Pajarito Fault Zone is much easier to trace, probably because it is now taking up most of the extension in this part of the Rift and has been significantly displaced since the Tsherige Member of the Bandelier Tuff was erupted, 1.2 million years ago.
+This fault zone joins the La Bajada Fault Zone to the south and the Embudo Fault Zone to the north.
 The Pajarito Fault Zone is most obvious southwest of Los Alamos, along the foothills of the Sierra de los Valles, where it forms a prominent escarpment that shows up well on topographic maps:

 The Pajarito Escarpment is quite obvious as one approaches it